 No quod sanctus instructior ius, et intellegam interesset duo.
 Vix cu nibh gubergren dissentias.
 His velit veniam habemus ne.
 No doctus neglegentur vituperatoribus est, qui ad ipsum oratio.
 Ei duo dicant facilisi, qui at harum democritum consetetur.

-27 Days.
-That’s how long it would take a typical small business to deplete it’s cash reserves if revenue suddenly stopped flowing in, according to a new study.
-It’s even shorter for some businesses (19 days for retailers, a mere 16 days for restaurants).
-That’s not much time, and it should be a wake-up call to small business owners everywhere that how we save money is just as important as how we spend it.
+Only 27 Days.
+That is how long it would take a typical small business to deplete its cash reserves if revenue suddenly stopped flowing in, according to a new study.
+It is even shorter for some businesses (19 days for retailers, a mere 16 days for restaurants).
+That is not much time, and it should be a wake-up call to small business owners everywhere that how we save money is just as important as how we spend it.

 The study, released by JPMorgan Chase Institute, reviewed the banking transactions of 597,000 small businesses who hold bank accounts with Chase in core metropolitan areas.
-The study sought to evaluate America’s small business owners’ ability to withstand negative economic shocks (such as a prolonged economic downturn).
+The study sought to evaluate the ability of American small business owners to withstand negative economic shocks (such as a prolonged economic downturn).

 Is Your Business Low On Cash?

 There are steps you can take if you find your small business in a cash crunch:

 Look at Big Picture - Is this a short term issue or a sign of bigger problem?
 If the cash crunch is due to the loss of one key customer contract, redoubling your sales efforts can help get you back on your feet quickly.
 If, however, there are larger issues going on (like a steady decline in customers over several months) then it may be time to re-evaluate your business model.